pyamsoft/pstate-frequency/README.md

 There are five default power plans:

-1. **powersave** Sets the minimum and maximum scaling frequencies to the lowest available and disables Turbo Boost.
+1. **powersave** Sets the minimum scaling frequency to the lowest available frequency, the maximum scaling frequency to 30% above the minimum scaling frequency within the possible range, configures the scaling governor and energy performance preference to "powersave" equivalent settings, and disables Turbo Boost.
-2. **balanced** Sets the minimum scaling frequency to the lowest available, the maximum scaling frequency to the highest available non-turbo frequency and disables Turbo Boost.
+2. **balanced** Sets the minimum scaling frequency to the lowest available frequency, the maximum scaling frequency to the highest available frequency, configures the scaling governor and energy performance preference to "balanced" equivalent settings, and enables Turbo Boost.
-3. **performance** Sets the minimum scaling frequency to the lowest available, the maximum scaling frequency to the highest available frequency and enables Turbo Boost.
+3. **performance** Sets the minimum scaling frequency to the lowest available frequency, the maximum scaling frequency to the highest available frequency, configures the scaling governor and energy performance preference to "performance" equivalent settings, and enables Turbo Boost.
-4. **max** Sets the minimum and maximum scaling frequencies to the highest available frequency taking into account Turbo Boost frequencies, and enables Turbo Boost.
+4. **max** Sets the minimum and maximum scaling frequencies to the highest available frequency taking into account Turbo Boost frequencies, configures the scaling governor and energy performance preference to "max" equivalent settings, and enables Turbo Boost.
 5. **auto** If the computer's main powersource is online, then the _balanced_ plan is set.
 If the main powersource is offline, then the _powersave_ plan is set.